icon Ensure Your Academic Success with Our Verified Work Report Service

 Abstract

-Ida Jean Orlando-Pelletier relied on her empirical studies on patient-nurse relationship in the American setting and emerged with the nursing process theory.
-The theory remains one of her main contributions to the field of nursing and guides nursing practice concerning patient participation in care.
-This study focuses on highlighting the characteristics of the theory, which make it an important tool of nursing.
+Ida Jean Orlando-Pelletier relied on her empirical studies on patient-nurse relationships in the American setting and emerged with the nursing process theory.
+The theory remains one of her main contributions to nursing and guides nursing practice concerning patient participation in care.
+This study highlights the theory's characteristics, making it an important nursing tool.
 The main idea of the given theory is that patient participation is paramount in nursing practice, and deliberative actions in the nursing process require consideration.
 These actions ensure that nurses meet the immediate needs of their patients individually and completely.
 Due to the definition of its main concepts, which include health, human being, nursing, and need, the theory provides clear interaction between them and establishes how they affect nursing practice.
 While one tends to ignore the roles that the caretakers and family can play in patient care, the theory remains an important framework for the participatory assessment, diagnosis, nursing plan implementation, and evaluation of the roles of nurses.
-It also insists on the need for developing favorable nurse-patient relationship, which is the foundation of participatory or patient-centered care.
-It is testable just like several other nursing theories considering the fact that it bases on the actual empirical study conducted at the McLean Hospital in the early 1960s.
-Thus, it is a tool of informing about crucial decisions made during early years of nursing practice, which is especially important for novice nurses and nursing students.
+It also insists on developing a favorable nurse-patient relationship, the foundation of participatory or patient-centered care.
+It is testable, just like several other nursing theories, because it is based on the actual empirical study conducted at the McLean Hospital in the early 1960s.
+Thus, it is a tool for informing about crucial decisions made during the early years of nursing practice, which is especially important for novice nurses and nursing students.

 The Nursing Process Theory

-Among the most reliable nursing theories, there is the nursing process theory that Ida Jean Orlando advanced.
-The latter defines a nurse’s role in the management of patient’s immediate needs (Black, 2014).
-It also emphasizes the importance of nurse-patient relationship for delivering quality nursing care.
-This study presents Orlando’s theory as a reliable guide to nursing practice connected with meeting the immediate individual needs of patients through encouraging favorable patient-nurse relationship as well as patient participation during care delivery.
+Among the most reliable nursing theories is the nursing process theory that Ida Jean Orlando advanced.
+The latter defines a nurse’s role in managing a patient’s immediate needs (Black, 2014) and emphasizes the importance of the nurse-patient relationship for delivering quality nursing care.
+This study presents Orlando’s theory as a reliable guide to nursing practice connected with meeting the immediate individual needs of patients through encouraging favorable patient-nurse relationships and patient participation during care delivery.

 Meaning